ezriharmusial/LastMessengerS/src/lib/md-collections/media/anya-anwu.md

 ---
-seo_excerpt: I made this song called Anyanwu, cause the music really expresses how I feel inside, and also who I am.
+metadescription: I made this song called Anyanwu, cause the music really expresses how I feel inside, and also who I am.
 The song made us to know that it aint a must that you gonna come out from a wealthy family.
 Anywhere you come from, what matters is who you are.
 I believe with my song, people will pick up courage